faster-cpython/bench_runner/DEVELOPER.md

 This workflow runs the benchmarks using a build with `--enable-pystats`, and then saves the results run through CPython's `Tools/scripts/summarize_stats.py` script.

-Unlike the regular benchmarks, we don't care about timings, so this workflow is run on GitHub's cloud compute, on Linux only.
+Unlike the regular benchmarks, we don't care about timings, so this workflow is run in a cloud VM, on Linux only.

 The implementation of this workflow (for everything but the CPython compilation itself) is in `bench_runner/scripts/run_benchmarks.py`.

 ### _generate.yml

-This workflow reads the `.json` files created in the previous step and creates derived tables and plots, as well as master indices of the results.
+This workflow reads the `.json` files created in the previous step and creates derived tables and plots, as well as indices of the results.

 This is designed such that all of the derived data can be regenerated from the raw data at any time, so as we refine or add more analyses, we can regenerate these outputs without needing to recapture the raw data.
 To regenerate all derived data, check the `force` checkbox when running this workflow.